Plzeň (Pilsen), Czech Republic

 - Compile and Download: Compiles an active project and downloads the binary configuration into specified target if compilation is successful.

-- Watch Selection: Starts monitoring of blocks that are selected.
+- Watch Selection: Starts monitoring blocks that are selected.

-- Exclude from Watch: Stops monitoring of blocks that are selected.
+- Exclude from Watch: Stops monitoring blocks that are selected.

 - Signal to Watch: Shows a signal tree and advanced options for signal monitoring.

-The Target menu provides commands and operation for communication with a target device, signal monitoring and detailed on-line diagnostics.
-Some commands are available only after a connection with a target device is established.
+The Target menu provides commands for communication with a target device, signal monitoring and detailed on-line diagnostics.
+Some commands are available only when a connection with a target device is established.

 - Connect: Connects to a target device.
 The user is asked for target address and connection options.
-The application remains in design mode.
+The application remains in Development mode.

-- Disconnect: Disconnects from a target device and switches to design mode.
+- Disconnect: Disconnects from a target device and switches to Development mode.

-- Identify: Shows target version and identification parameters of running configuration.
+- Identify: Shows target version and identification parameters of running project.

-- Show System log: Downloads and shows messages from a system log on a target device.
+- Show System log: Downloads and shows messages from REXYGEN system log on a target device.

-- Configure System Log: Shows a dialog for configuration of system log on a target device.
+- Configure System Log: Shows a dialog for configuration of REXYGEN system log on a target device.

 - Backup: Offers a way of creating a backup of a control algorithm that is stored on a target device.
 A user specifies a local file name into which the backup is stored.
 These components of control algorithm are stored into a backup: executive, human-machine interface and project source (if project source is stored on the target).
 A text file is created beside the backup that contains a detailed information about the content of the backup.